 Former Joplin Eagle Isaiah Davis drafted 173rd overall by New York Jets

-Former standout at Joplin High School and then FCS star with Division I South Dakota State, Isaiah Davis, was selected by the Jets with the 173rd overall pick and the 38th of the fifth round of the 2024 NFL Draft on Saturday.
+Former standout at Joplin High School and then FCS star with Division I South Dakota State University, Isaiah Davis, was selected by the Jets with the 173rd overall pick and the 38th pick of the fifth round of the 2024 NFL Draft on Saturday.

-Davis has spoken this week about hoping to open doors for more athletes from the Joplin area to believe in themselves and the opportunity to play in the NFL one day just like he once dreamed of as a youngster.
+Davis has spoken this week about hoping to open doors for more athletes from the Joplin area to believe in themselves and in the opportunity to play in the NFL one day, just as he once dreamed as a youngster.

-He has now opened those doors a little more for Joplin kids.

 Davis joins Jeff Tupper and Mike Reppond as the only other athletes from a Joplin high school to be drafted into the NFL.